 Other VR applications

-As the systems that help create compelling virtual reality experiences develop, the primary applications have remained entertainment and gaming in particular although use for VR in business applications
+As the systems that help create compelling virtual reality experiences develop, the primary applications have remained entertainment and gaming in particular although use for VR in business applications is growing.

 VR in entertainment

 For years, different forms of VR experiences have been common at theme parks or resorts that sometimes use their own custom physical props or landscapes to flesh out details and add novelty.

 While full VR suites and multi-projector systems remain prohibitively expensive for most casual users, tech companies have developed lower-tech configurations that offer a more minimal, but still thrilling, experience.

 Standalone VR headsets have been used to create augmented reality and virtual reality experiences in Google Maps, Pokemon Go, and other apps.
 Essentially, they link existing infrastructure and technology to create a new viewing experience.

 The realm of professional sports is a growing sector of interest as well.
 Major corporations and a slew of start-ups are banking on the possibility of fans enjoying a more immersive experience of their favorite teams and events.

 Most sports programming actually already incorporates augmented reality elements, like the Virtual Yellow 1st & Ten® graphics system introduced by ESPN and the NFL in the late ‘90s.
 Using motion sensor and a variety of data gathering tools, Virtual Yellow 1st & Ten® visualizes first-down lines and other elements of play to help viewers follow the action during football games.
 The system can even compensate for visual distractions like snow and rain during extreme weather.